mmic-lcl/mmic-lcl.github.io/_pages/about.md

 News
 ======
-Two papers were accepted by MICCAI 2025
+[2025-06] Two papers were accepted by MICCAI 2025

-One paper was accepted by IJCAI 2025
+[2025-06] One paper was accepted by IJCAI 2025

-One paper was accepted by IEEE TIFS
+[2025-06] One paper was accepted by IEEE TIFS

-One paper was accepted by ISPRS
+[2025-06] One paper was accepted by ISPRS

-Four papers were accepted by AAAI 2025